Orlando Magic: 2004–2012: The Dwight Howard era

 In the off-season, Weisbrod completely dismantled the team.
 Though he kept Davis as coach, he shook up the player roster, only keeping a few players from last season.
 The most significant trade was Tracy McGrady.
-McGrady, discontent with the Magic, wished to move on; Weisbrod accused McGrady of "slacking off" and not attending practices (McGrady later admitted that he did not give 100% during the 2003–2004 season and wanted the team to bring him some help, but never wanted to leave Orlando).
+McGrady, discontent with the Magic, wished to move on; Weisbrod accused McGrady of "slacking off" and not attending practices (McGrady later admitted that he did not give 100 percent during the 2003–04 season and wanted the team to bring him some help, but never wanted to leave Orlando).
 The Magic traded McGrady along with Reece Gaines, Tyronn Lue, and Juwan Howard to the Houston Rockets for Steve Francis, Kelvin Cato, and Cuttino Mobley.
 In addition, the Magic acquired center Tony Battie and two second-round draft picks from the Cleveland Cavaliers in exchange for Drew Gooden, Steven Hunter, and the draft rights to Anderson Varejão.
 The Magic then signed free agent Hedo Türkoğlu.
 With the number one draft pick, the Magic selected high-school phenomenon and future All-Star and franchise cornerstone Dwight Howard, and a draft-day trade with the Denver Nuggets got them point guard Jameer Nelson.

 After a promising 13–6 start, the Magic began to fall apart.
 First, Weisbrod traded Mobley for Doug Christie from the Sacramento Kings.
 Christie, because of his emotional ties to the Kings, at first refused to play for the Magic.
 Later on, Christie claimed he had bone spurs and was placed on the injured list after playing only a few games for the Magic.
 Near the end of the season, with a playoff-push faltering, Weisbrod fired Davis after leading Davis to believe he was going to be the team's head coach for the entire 2004–05 NBA season.
 He then promoted Chris Jent to interim head coach.
 Throughout the season, bolstered by Hill's return, the Magic played spectacularly, defeating top NBA teams.
 However, led by the erratic play of Francis, the Magic also lost to league teams with losing records.
 Howard showed great promise, becoming one of the few players to average a double-double.
 Howard was a consistent rebounder and scorer, becoming the first rookie to start and play all 82 games in a season.
 In addition, Nelson, after a slow start, developed into a talented player, taking over the starting point guard position.
 Hill also returned and averaged 19.7 points a game.
 Hill was chosen an All-Star starter by NBA fans for the 2005 All-Star Game, and Dwight Howard and Jameer Nelson were named to the All-Rookie first and second teams, respectively.
 Howard was a unanimous selection.